 What is Causing my Shoulder Pain?

-There are a multitude of tissues located in the shoulder —a complex web of interconnected muscles, tendons, ligaments, joint capsule tissues, bones and bone structures.
+There is a multitude of tissues located in the shoulder —a complex web of interconnected muscles, tendons, ligaments, joint capsule tissues, bones and bone structures.
 Consequently, pinpointing the exact cause of your shoulder pain can be difficult to diagnose.
 However, there are some telling signs that will distinguish what is causing your shoulder pain and how to move forward with your treatment.

 Some of the most common shoulder injuries are rotator cuff injuries.
 Rotator cuff injuries are especially prevalent among athletes or those participating in activities that involve repetitive overhead motions such as swimming, throwing or climbing.